marcuscraske/marcuscraske-dot-com/website/_posts/2013-09-12-hacking-nandos-pong-game.md

             }
 </pre>

-<b>You'll also need to modify the content-length of the packet</b>; here is my complete program, demonstrating how
-to do that and all of the above:
+**You'll also need to modify the content-length of the packet**; here is my complete program, demonstrating how to do that and all of the above:

 <pre class="brush: csharp">